resque/resque-unique_by_arity/README.md

 ## Important Note

-You must configure this gem *after* you define the perform class method in your job or the arity validation will not work properly.
+You must configure this gem *after* you define the perform class method in your job or an error will be raised thanks to `perform` not having been defined yet.

 Example: